seblex9/wireshark/README.md

 The answer is that form-based authentication was designed to be used with HTTPS.
 Since, with HTTPS, the entire packet is encrypted, there's no need to hide the credentials.

-On the flipside of this, this implies that entering your credentials in a form on a site that is not HTTPS is, needless to say, an absolutely no-go.
+> Conversely, this implies that entering your credentials in a form on a site that is not HTTPS is, needless to say, an absolutely no-go.

 Now let's capture some DNS traffic.
 We set our Wireshark filter to port 53.